Vivian Lai

 Vivian Lai Yi-ling (born 18 December 1976) is a Taiwanese-born actress, television host and businesswoman based in Singapore.

-Life and career
+Early life

 Born in Taiwan, Lai migrated to Singapore with her Taiwanese family when she was still a student.

+Career

+Media

-She joined Star Search Singapore 1999 and was the winner in the Singapore edition and the overall champion in the female contestant category.
+Lai joined Star Search Singapore 1999 and was the winner in the Singapore edition and the overall champion in the female contestant category.

 Lai started out as an actress, making her debut in Knotty Liaisons, and won good reviews.
-She eventually diversified into hosting and has hosted various kinds of programmes ranging from food reviews to travelogues.
+After a few dramas, Lai attempted hosting with her first variety show, Property Classified.
+She eventually focused on hosting and has hosted various kinds of programmes ranging from food reviews to travelogues.
 In 2012, after numerous nominations, she won her first professional award, the Best Supporting Actress award, at the Star Awards 2012 for her role as a Chinese immigrant in Love Thy Neighbour.

-Lai is also the brand ambassador for Pokka beverages, Kirei Kirei soap, Samsung electrical appliances and Osim massage.